Home > Moving > City Guides > Best Suburbs of Baltimore

 • Perfect For: Students, singles, young professionals, families, retirees

-Wanting to live in a larger Baltimore suburb?
+Want to live in a larger Baltimore suburb?
 Columbia may be the place for you!
-This vibrant suburb has access to beautiful parks, theaters, and restaurants—and even more entertainment like concerts, shopping, community events, and festivals can be found in Downtown Columbia or the Merriweather District.
-Plus, Columbia’s southern-most border is about halfway between Baltimore and Washington, DC, which allows for even more things to do.
-As for its housing, there’s a wide range of options like traditional single-family homes, townhomes, and ranches.
-Families can find great Columbia schools like Atholton Elementary School and Columbia Academy, and students looking for higher-education opportunities can attend Howard Community College and Johns Hopkins University.
+This vibrant suburb has access to beautiful parks, theaters, and restaurants, with even more Baltimore entertainment—such as concerts, shopping, community events, and festivals—found in Downtown Columbia or the Merriweather District.
+Plus, Columbia’s southernmost border is about halfway between Baltimore and Washington, DC, which allows for even more things to do.
+As for housing in Columbia, options range from townhomes to traditional single-family homes and ranches.
+Columbia is also one of the best places to raise a family in Maryland, with quality schools like Atholton Elementary School and Columbia Academy, along with higher education opportunities at institutions like Howard Community College.

 Things to Do in Columbia

-Check out exhibits like Life of the Forest or test out your scientific skills in the Discovery Room at Robinson Nature Center.
-Take a walk around the lake or have a picnic with the family at Wilde Lake Park.
-Attend a concert at Merriweather Post Pavilion where popular musicians like Luke Bryan, Dierks Bentley, and James Taylor have performed.
-Catch an outdoor showing like Wonder Woman or Godzilla Vs. Kong at the Lakefront Summer Festival.
-Shop from over 200 stores like Macy’s, Nordstrom, or Anthropologie at The Mall in Columbia.
-Visit Toby’s Dinner Theatre to enjoy a meal while watching performances like Elf the Musical, Godspell, or Spamalot.
-Start off your morning with a House Bloody Mary and Eggs Benedict at Iron Bridge Wine Company.
-Treat your tastebuds to Greek dishes like Seafood Pasta, a Greek Salad, or Lamb Chops at Xenia.
-Or play board games and try new dishes from the food trucks at Black Flag Brewing Company.
+Check out permanent exhibits like Life of the Forest and Chesapeake Bay Watershed or test out your scientific skills in the Discovery Room at Robinson Nature Center.
+Have a family picnic or walk around the lake and enjoy beautiful views of the Columbia waterfront at Wilde Lake Park.
+Cheer on renowned musicians like Luke Bryan, Dierks Bentley, and James Taylor by attending a concert at the Merriweather Post Pavilion.
+Catch more live music or an outdoor movie showing like Wonder Woman or Jumanji: Welcome to the Jungle throughout the summer at the outdoor event series known as Lakefront Live.
+Shop from over 200 popular retail stores like Macy’s, Nordstrom, or Anthropologie at The Mall in Columbia.
+Start off your morning with a House Bloody Mary or Mimosa with Nutella French Toast at The Iron Bridge Wine Company.
+Enjoy Spinach Phunque, Baked Tilapia, or the Cheesy Pasta Bake while watching performances like ELF: The Musical, Godspell, or Monty Python’s Spamalot at Toby’s Dinner Theatre.
+Treat your tastebuds to classic Greek dishes like Seafood Pasta, a Greek Salad, or Lamb Chops at Xenia.
+Or visit a Columbia brewery with board games, food trucks, and rotating drinks like the Sun Run IPA and Salted Lime Sour at Black Flag Brewing Co.

 Ellicott City